gbif/hp-herbarium-germany/_posts/2021-04-26-new-vh-online.md

 (screenshot Einstiegsseite mit den aktuellen Zahlen drunter).

 The German Virtual herbarium is a showcase for German herbaria.
-At its launch in May 2021, it allows access to almost one million digitised specimens held in 22 herbaria (see the full list of participating herbaria [here](/data?view=DATASETS)).
+At its launch in May 2021, it allows access to almost [one million digitised specimens](/data?view=TABLE) held in [22 herbaria](/data?view=DATASETS).
 The data portal is based on GBIF’s index database, meaning that all GBIF-mediated specimens of German herbaria will also be accessible through the Virtual Herbarium.
-Almost 300,000 of the records come with at least one digital image of the specimen.
+Almost 300,000 of the records come with at least one [digital image of the specimen](/data?view=GALLERY).

 ![Gallery view of the German Virtual Herbarium](/assets/images/gallery_view.jpg){:standalone .has-text-centered}